Man, oh man. If 10-years-ago-me could see me now….

 Take it slow.
 Slim down your clothing, but don’t go full capsule wardrobe straight off the bat.
 Get rid of things you know you won’t use, but hold on to things you are unsure about.
 Go through the house regularly to see if you feel any differently about these items yet.
 You don’t want to go full pelt and get rid of everything, only to regret it later.
 You have time to do this gradually.

 Can you become a minimalist if you are a hoarder?
 Yes.
 Absolutely.
 I am happy proof of that!
-If you are even 5% interested in living minimally then this could absolutely be the thing which starts turning your life around.
+If you are even 5% interested in living minimally then this could absolutely be the thing that starts turning your life around.
 I cannot tell you how much my life has changed for the better since I started this journey.

-If minimalism seems appealing but intense, then go ahead and start easing yourself in with a midimal halfway approach and don’t forget to embrace the concept of messy minimalism – you don’t have to be perfect, you just have to find what works for you!
+If minimalism seems appealing but intense, then go ahead and start easing yourself in with a midimal halfway approach, and don’t forget to embrace the concept of messy minimalism – you don’t have to be perfect, you just have to find what works for you!

 Dip your toe in, have a paddle – I’m sure you’ll be diving in no time!